abhirup-m/abhirup-m.github.io/_posts/2022-07-05-creating-ghpages-website.md

 ```
 The first command sets the location where the gems will be installed.
 The second command installs the required gems, into the location specified earlier.
 As mentioned before, the part after the '#' acts as a comment which is ignored by the terminal and which has been provided just for your information.

-## General workflow for making changes
+## Broad workflow for making changes

 ### {{ subsections[2] }}
 Just to demonstrate the workflow of making changes to the website, previewing it and pushing the changes, we will make a simple edit.
 Open the `_pages/about.md` file in a text editor.
 There should be some text between two `---` at the top of the page - do not edit that.
 Instead, remove all the text _below_ the bottom `---`, and replace it with something else, like "Welcome to EPQM!".
 Save the changes in the text editor and close it.
 The below images show the state of the file before and after the edit.